Neniya/Udacitrivia/README.md

 * General:
   * Deletes the question of the given ID if it exists.
   * Arguments: question_id
-  * Returns: Success value, a list of question objects based on a current page number to update the front end, an object with a single key, categories, that contains an object of id: category_string key:value pairs, current category and the total number of questions.
+  * Returns: Success value, id of deleted question, a list of question objects based on a current page number to update the front end, an object with a single key, categories, that contains an object of id: category_string key:value pairs, current category and the total number of questions.
 * Sample: `curl -X DELETE http:/127.0.0.1:5000/questions/5?page=1`
 ```
 "categories": {